MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
 You can use Microsoft Defender for Endpoint for session hosts. for more information, see [virtual desktop infrastructure (VDI) devices](/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-vdi).

 ## Step 6.
 Deploy security, governance, and compliance to Azure Virtual Desktop

+Azure Virtual Desktop service allow you to use [Azure Private Link](/azure/virtual-desktop/private-link-overview) to privately connect to your resources by [creating private endpoints](/azure/virtual-desktop/private-link-setup).

 Azure Virtual Desktop has built-in advanced security features to protect session hosts.
 However, see the following articles to improve the security defenses of your Azure Virtual Desktop environment and session hosts: